yuvalmGS/gigaspaces-wiki-jekyll/xap97net/space-filter-demo.markdown

 # Overview

-The Space Filter Demo demonstrates the different ways to [implement|Implementing and Using a Space Filter] a [space filter|Space Filters] and how to integrate it in a space.
+The Space Filter Demo demonstrates the different ways to depanlinkimplementtengahlink./implementing-and-using-a-space-filter.htmlbelakanglink a depanlinkspace filtertengahlink./space-filters.htmlbelakanglink and how to integrate it in a space.

 The example can be found at `<GigaSpaces root>\Examples\SpaceFilter`